invictus-integration/docs-ifa/architecture/architecture-diagram.md

 ### CoditCip

-D- atabase for Frontend, data is pushed by StoreImportJob
+- Database for Frontend, data is pushed by StoreImportJob

 ### Azure Event Hubs